Jonesy2910/Encryption_Blind_Index/src/main/java/org/README.md

 ## The Process 👩🏽‍🍳

-The aim of the project was to 'successfully create a fully functional system that will encrypt and decrypt information sent to a SQL database and provide a way of searching encrypted information.
+The project's aim was to 'successfully create a fully functional system that will encrypt and decrypt information sent to a SQL database and provide a way of searching encrypted information.
 Blind indexes can ensure that sensitive data can be securely stored and retrieved without damaging the confidentiality of the information stored in the database.`

-To make sure the project was successful I started by creating a literature review that would allow me to understand which technologies I required to use for the project.

-After conducting the literature review it made me understand what I required for the project as well as be aware of the vulnerabilities that the project could face when developing the encryption system.
-Therefore, I created the design of the project.
-The design of the project covered created UML class diagrams, sequence diagrams, wireframes, system requirements and user requirements.
-This gave me the fundamental start so that I could successfully start developing the project to get a real understanding on what was required of the project.
+Ensuring the project's success began with a comprehensive literature review.
+This strategic step was instrumental in guiding the project's direction, helping me identify the necessary technologies for its implementation.

+The literature review not only informed the project's technology requirements but also highlighted potential vulnerabilities.
+This insight prompted the design phase, which included UML class diagrams, sequence diagrams, wireframes, system requirements, and user requirements.
+This proactive approach was crucial in addressing potential issues and ensuring a successful development process.

-For the development of the project, I started off testing how BouncyCastle library functioned by using the console to output the encrypted information in the database.
-It was difficult to understand if the information was encrypted in the first place because the output was showing information that wasn't understandable.
+For the project's development, I started testing how the BouncyCastle library functioned by using the console to output the encrypted information in the database.
+It wasn't easy to understand if the information was encrypted in the first place because the output was showing information that wasn't understandable.
 It was only until I used the same key to decrypt the message to make sure the way I was doing it was correct.
-Once I had this down I also tried whether the hashing algorithm worked.
-Originally I used BCrypt but realised when I was developing the project that it was able to be used in the project.
-I required a key to hash the algorithms so that an index was created and BCrypt created a random value eachtime.
-BCrypt is good for passwords but not for creating indexes.
-After realising my mistake I looked at other encryption algorithms such as SHA-256, MD5 and HMACSHA256.
-I decided to go with HMACSHA256 because the BouncyCastle Library supported the use of this algorithm and was easy to implement.
-After I got this working it was time to start developing the GUI and the databases so I could also add the storage and encryption process to the project.
+Once I had this down, I also tried to determine whether the hashing algorithm worked.
+Initially, I used BCrypt, but I realised when I was developing the project that it could be used in the project.
+I required a key to hash the algorithms to create an index, and BCrypt created a random value each time.
+BCrypt is suitable for passwords but not for creating indexes.
+After realising my mistake, I looked at other hashing algorithms such as SHA-256, MD5 and HMACSHA256.
+I decided to go with HMACSHA256 because the BouncyCastle Library supported using this algorithm and was easy to implement.
+After I got this working, it was time to start developing the GUI and the databases so I could add the storage and encryption process to the project.
 I decided to use MySQL because I had used it in other assignments throughout my time at University.
+When designing the GUI, I was not happy with the design and plan on changing the design when I get a better chance.
+This was my second time using JPanel, and I found it quite tricky; using a different GUI framework, such as JavaFX, I believe would be more beneficial.

+After I successfully created the project, I made sure to evaluate my results and consider future work I could do for it, which I have added below.

+Overall, this was my favourite project, as I am very interested in software development and cybersecurity.
+By developing my understanding of these two technology sectors, I was happy with how my University career took me.
+Looking back at the user and system requirements, everything was met, so I deemed this a very successful project; however, more work could be done.

 ## Future Work 🔮